A Teachers Insight

 I’m a clinical psychologist, specialising in working with children, teenagers and their families with over 20 years experience.
-I’m also Adjunct Associate Professor in the School of Psychology, UCD.
+I’m also an Adjunct Associate Professor in the School of Psychology, UCD.

 The heart of my work is my clinical practice and I meet with children and teenagers with a whole host of psychological issues ranging from anxiety, to self-harm, bullying, social isolation, school related difficulties, family conflict, challenging behaviour, abuse related trauma, coping with chronic medical issues and sometimes work exclusively with parents on their parenting of their family.

 I’ve written three books about parenting children and teenagers.
 Many of you might know me, however, from my media related work and I have made television programmes dealing with parenting, child development, teenagehood, bullying.
-I still give expert opinion on shows like Ireland AM, Today with Maura and Daithi, RTÉ Primetime and Growing Up Live.
+I still give expert opinions on shows like Ireland AM, Today with Maura and Daithi, RTÉ Primetime and Growing Up Live.
 I write a feature column in the Irish Independent, every Wednesday, providing expert commentary on children, teenagers and family life.
 I am also the regular, expert, contributor on the "Today with Claire Byrne" show, on RTÉ Radio 1, on parenting and child and adolescent wellbeing and development.

 I'm delighted to have written my first online course 'Scared Kids Helping Children to Cope with Anxiety'.
-It was an exciting project produced in collaboration with Anokha Learnng.
+It was an exciting project produced in collaboration with Anokha Learning.
 It's for parents, teachers and others working or living with children, about helping children and teenagers to cope with anxiety.